Sparse M-estimators in semi-parametric copula models

 \section{Multivariate rank statistics and empirical copula processes indexed by functions}

 In this section, we prove some theoretical results about the asymptotic behavior of multivariate rank statistics

-for a class of maps $f:(0,1)^d\rightarrow \Rb$ that will be ``locally'' of bounded variation and sufficiently regular.
+for a class of maps $f:(0,1)^d\rightarrow \Rb$ that will be of ``locally'' bounded variation and sufficiently regular.
 Such maps will be allowed to diverge when some of their arguments tend to zero or one, i.e. when their arguments are close to the boundaries of $(0,1)^d$.
-To be specific, we will prove the asymptotic normality of $\int f d\widehat C_n$, extending Theorem 3.3 of~\cite{berghaus2017weak} to any dimension $d\geq 2$.
+We will prove the asymptotic normality of $\int f d\widehat C_n$, extending Theorem 3.3 of~\cite{berghaus2017weak} to any dimension $d\geq 2$.
 Moreover, we will state the weak convergence $\sqrt{n}\int f d(\widehat C_n-C)$ seen as an empirical process indexed by $f\in \Fc$, for a convenient family of maps $\Fc$.

 \mds

 To be specific, consider a family of measurable maps $\Fc=\{f : (0,1)^d \rightarrow \Rb\}$.
 As in~\cite{berghaus2017weak} and for any $\omega\geq 0$, define the weight function